TheTechy/ultree/README.md

 bullet: This can be any string but you will usually want to use a character icon.
 The best way to generate an icon is to use unicode characters.
 A great resource to find unicode characters is amp-what http://www.amp-what.com/unicode/search/ If you omit this parameter, the tree will be built as normal but the list items will not have a bullet point.

-The below example shows how to call generateTree against a unordered list with an id of 'f1teams'
+The below example shows how to call ultree.generateTree against a unordered list with an id of 'f1teams'.
+The example will also add a bullet point [•] to each item.
 ```HTML
 <script>
   ultree.generateTree({